alymenbr/potloc-exercise/Readme.md

  - It is more important to show how I like to work than to create an extensive solution.
  - It is more important to show my knowledge of different aspects of software development than to create a complex solution.
  - The development of the solution should take between 4 to 8 hours.
- - The solution will be made iteratively, with each iteration taking approximately one hour / two pomodoros (https://en.wikipedia.org/wiki/Pomodoro_Technique).
+ - The solution can be made iteratively.
+I will register a "snapshot" of the solution at the end of each iteration.
  - It is okay to use a storytelling structure whenever I see fit.

 I hope you have as much fun reading this as I had when creating it.
 So, without further ado: